gregology/gregology.github.io/_posts/2019-01-01-being-canadian.md

   - philosophy
 ---

-Canada has been my home for 5 years now.
+Canada has been my wonderful home for 5 years now.
 As an Australian, it was an easy cultural transition.
 After a couple of vocabulary changes, I felt like I comfortably fit in.
 Recently, I had a rare unpleasant experience while selling our boat on Kijiji and it felt very un-Canadian.

 ![Kijiji Chat](/wp-content/uploads/2019/01/2019-01-01 kijiji screenshot.png "Kijiji Chat"){:height="45%" width="45%"}